 In general, rules of origin have not been adequately addressed at the international level.
 For many years, the GATT contained no specific provisions on rules of origin other than Article IX, which deals with marking requirements (i.e., "marks of origin").
-Rules of origin are only covered by the GATT's general provisions, such as Article I (MFN treatment) and Article XXIV:5, the latter of which requires that free trade areas shall not increase restrictions on trade with Members who are not part of the free trade area or parties to the customs union.
-Aside from the GATT, the International Convention on Simplification and Harmonization of Customs Procedures (the Kyoto Convention), concluded under the aegis of the Customs Cooperation Council (commonly called the "World Customs Organization" or "WCO"), contains an Annex on rules of origin.
+Aside from the GATT, the International Convention on Simplification and Harmonization of Customs Procedures (the Kyoto Convention), concluded under the Customs Cooperation Council (commonly called the "World Customs Organization" or "WCO"), contains an Annex on rules of origin.
 In 1999, the WCO amended the Kyoto Convention for the first time in around 25 years; Japan accepted the amendments in 2001.
 The Specific Annex on rules of origin in the amended Kyoto Convention, however, was only subjected to the minimum necessary review on the grounds that a further review would be undertaken once the WTO completed its work on harmonization of rules of origin.
 As acceptance of Specific Annexes, including the one on rules of origin, is voluntary, the Annexes have little binding power as international rules.

-The imposition of rules of origin should properly be a technical and neutral matter.
-But because no common international standards exist, rules are increasingly being formulated and administered in an arbitrary fashion to achieve protectionist policy objectives.
+The application of rules of origin should properly be a technical and neutral matter.
+But because no common international standards exist, rules are increasingly being formulated and administered in an arbitrary manner to achieve protectionism policy objectives.
 To remedy the trade problems this has caused, countries are in the process of formulating harmonized non-preferential rules of origin under the terms outlined in the Agreement on Rules of Origin, based on the Uruguay Round Agreement on Rules of Origin.